fcorowe/sim_chp/README.md

 names(od_zones_to_points)
 ```

+`si_to_od()` creates an ‘OD matrix’ represented in long form.
+As shown
-As shown in the output above, the result is a data frame with 94 rows,
+in the output above, the result is a data frame with 94 rows,
 representing the full combination of trips from each of the 47 origin
 zones to each of the 2 destinations.
 The names in the data frame refer
 to variables for origin and destination locations.
 When working on large